Consensys/quorum/docs/Wizard/GettingStarted.md

 ## Quorum Wizard
-Quorum Wizard is a command line tool that allow users to set up a development Quorum network on their local machine in less than 2 minutes.
+[Quorum Wizard](https://github.com/jpmorganchase/quorum-wizard) is a command line tool that allow users to set up a development Quorum network on their local machine in less than 2 minutes.

 ![](docs/quorum-wizard.gif)

 ## Installation

 `quorum-wizard` is written in Javascript and designed to be installed as a global NPM module and run from the command line.
-Make sure you have [Node.js](https://nodejs.org/) installed, which includes the `npm` package manager.
+Make sure you have [Node.js/NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed.

 Using npm: